 With most overland routes into India (except from Nepal) effectively blocked by closed or trouble-prone borders, the only practicable way of getting to India is by plane.
 There are numerous nonstop services from the UK, plus a few from North America and one from Australia.
 Most of these arrive at either Delhi or Mumbai, although there are also nonstop flights from the UK into Kolkata, Chennai and Bengaluru.

-Fares worldwide always depend on the season, with the highest being roughly November to March, when the weather in India is best; fares drop during the shoulder seasons – April to May and August to early October – and you’ll get the best prices during the low season, June and July.
-The most expensive fares of all are those coinciding with Diwali in November, when demand peaks as Indian emigrants travel home for holidays with their families.
+Fares worldwide always depend on the season, with the highest being roughly from November to March, when the weather in India is best; fares drop during the shoulder seasons – April to May and August to early October – and you’ll get the best prices during the low season, June and July.
+The most expensive fares of all are those coinciding with Diwali in October/November, when demand peaks as Indian emigrants travel home for holidays with their families.

 Flights from the UK and Ireland

 It takes between eight and eleven hours to fly from the UK direct to India.
 A number of carriers fly nonstop from London Heathrow to Delhi and Mumbai; these currently include Air India (w airindia.com), Jet Airways (w jetairways.com), Virgin Atlantic (w virgin-atlantic.com) and British Airways (w ba.com), who also fly nonstop to Kolkata, Chennai and Bengaluru.
 Numerous other European and Middle Eastern carriers offer one-stop services via their home city in Europe or the Gulf.
 From elsewhere in the UK and Ireland you’ll have to take an indirect flight, changing planes at either Heathrow or somewhere else in Europe, the Middle East or Asia.
 Both scheduled fares and flight-only charters usually start from around £500.

 Flights from the US and Canada